skroggel/typo3-fe-register/readMe.md

 ### 1. Generate Opt-In in your controller
 For a registration with opt-in simple use the example-code below in your controller.
 Please ensure to always load FrontendUserRegistration via ObjectManager
+Explanation:
+- setData: set the object you want to create after successful opt-in only.
+In case of a shop this may be an order
+- setParentData: refers to the parent object of the opt-in-object.
+This is relevant for the documentation of the consents given by the user.
+In case of a shop this may be the product that is part of the order.
+- setCategory: this way you can use your own SignalSlots in your extension that interact with the opt-in process
+- setRequest: simply the current Request-option.
+This is relevant for the documentation of the consents given by the user.
 ```
 /** @var \Madj2k\FeRegister\Domain\Model\FrontendUser $frontendUser */
 $frontendUser = \TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance(FrontendUser::class);